amyyip-w/Melbourne-Property-Pricing-Analysis/README.md

 ## Folders Upload Descriptions
 * Project Information document contains information about the data source, cleaning procedures executed, data profile, and initial questions to explore within the analysis.

-* Scripts folder contains python scripts on data cleaning, exploratory visual analysis, linear regression analysis, k-means cluster analysis, time-series analysis.
+* Scripts folder contains python scripts on data cleaning, exploratory visual analysis, linear regression analysis, k-means cluster analysis, and time-series analysis.

 * Sent to client folder contains the final deliverable presented in Tableau Storyboard detailing the analysis, results, and next steps.

 ## Data Sets
-Following open source data sets from Instacart was used to carry out this project:
+Following open source data sets were used to carry out this project:
 * Melbourne House Prices - It contains data including the sold date, property location, property type, sold price, distance from CBD, property size, number of bedrooms, bathrooms, and car spaces.
 * Melbourne.geojson - It contains the Melbourne Suburbs GPS coordinates.